 SoilClick Here for a PDF of Soil

 Good soils are the key to vigorous and healthy trees.
 After the correct tree has been selected, planting in existing good soils or working to help create good soils should be the next priority.
-See the table Soil Types of Selected Edible Trees for information on soil needs for specific trees.
+See the table Soil Types for Selected Edible Trees for information on soil needs for specific trees.
 See the Edible Tree Directory for soils information on additional trees and understory plants.